TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 9/1 Corinthians 9.1.md

 ---

 Am I not free?
 Am I not an apostle?
-Have I not seen Jesus our Lord?
-Are not ye my work in the Lord?
+Haven't I seen Jesus Christ, our Lord?
+Aren't you my work in the Lord?